The Lord’s Prayer – our family version

 And forgive us what we owe,

-As we have forgiven people who owe us something,
+As we have forgiven people who owe us,

-And lead us, so we aren’t led by temptation,
+And lead us, so we won’t be led by temptation,

 And deliver us from the evil one.